 Go to outfit ideas

-Mom – Full-length maxi dresses and skirts are so flattering.
+Mom – Midi or maxi dresses and skirts are so flattering.
 I can’t think of anyone they wouldn’t look great on!
 If dresses really aren’t your thing, try jeans or pants in a neutral shade and a well-fitted top.
 Add accessories and layers.
-A cardigan, scarf or statement necklace can add an element of fun.
-For footwear, boots, flats or sandals all work.
-If you’re planning to wear shoes that are not comfortable to walk in, please bring a pair of flip-flops or slide-on shoes to wear as we walk from place to place
+An open-front sweater, scarf or statement necklace can add an element of fun.
+For footwear, boots, flats, or sandals all work.
+If you’re planning to wear shoes that are not comfortable to walk in, please bring a pair of flip-flops or slide-on shoes to wear as we walk from place to place.

 Dad – Collared shirts or sweaters are preferred.
-Nothing with a large logo.
-I suggest neutral colored pants or jeans.
+Nothing with a large logo or lettering.
+I suggest neutral-colored pants or jeans.
 Shoes should be on the nicer side; nothing you’d wear to the gym! 🙂

-Boys – Collared shirts or sweaters and neutral colored pants or jeans.
-Bowties are always extra adorable and highly encouraged.
+Boys – Collared shirts or sweaters and neutral-colored pants, jeans, or overalls.
+Suspenders and hats can be fun accessories.
+Bowties are always extra adorable and highly encouraged :).
 Shoes should be clean and coordinate with the outfit.

 Girls – Dresses or skirts are always adorable, but if your girl prefers pants or jeans, that’s ok too!
 Make sure she’s wearing tights or shorts underneath a dress or skirt, as we will likely be playing and running around.
 Headbands and a great accessory and they also do double duty to keep hair out of the face.